Ed Simons (conductor)

-Edward Simons (February 1, 1917 – June 26, 2018) was an American musician, a classical violinist and conductor, who was the oldest active conductor in the United States.
-He started his career in the 1940s and continued conducting until his death on June 26, 2018.
+Edward Simons (February 1, 1917 – June 26, 2018) was an American classical violinist and conductor who was the oldest active conductor in the United States.
+He started his career in the 1940s and continued conducting until his death.

-Childhood
+Early life

 Simons said his love for music started before he was born, hearing Mozart symphonies on a Victrola.

-He grew up in Pittsburgh, Pennsylvania, and was playing violin by age 9.
+He grew up in Pittsburgh, Pennsylvania, and was playing violin by age nine.
 He heard classical symphonies from his father's records, jazz on the radio, and gospel from a neighborhood Baptist church.
 He played with local groups and the Pittsburgh Symphony Orchestra.

 He received some formal lessons, but mostly taught himself to play, using library books.

 Career

 Simons served in the Navy in World War II, joining a military band.
 In this capacity he played for President Harry S. Truman aboard the U.S.S.
 Augusta.